cpressey/LCF-style-ND/README.md

 of a simple LCF-style theorem prover for propositional logic in a Natural Deduction system.

-First it contains some brief notes and some (I think) interesting observations about LCF-style theorem provers and Natural Deduction.
+It starts with some brief notes and observations about LCF-style theorem provers and Natural Deduction.
-It then proceeds to tie them together with some Python-like pseudo-code, and concludes with a handful of further interesting observations.
+It then proceeds to tie them together with some Python-like pseudo-code, and concludes with a handful of further observations.

 This article contains only pseudo-code; for implementations of these ideas in real programming languages, have a look at projects